MENU: 7. 13th: COMMUNARD BASTION

 Adapted from a Google map

-In the east where prevailing winds blow pollution, next to the river and a railroad and an outskirt with inexpensive land, it became one of the most industrialized parts of France.
+In the east where prevailing winds blow pollution and on an outskirt where land was inexpensive, the 13th was next to the river and a railroad and became one of the most industrialized areas in France.

-Raw capitalism made the once idyllic area a place of misery.
+Raw capitalism transformed it from an idyllic place to one of misery.

 * * *